 Moving on, we rounded another headland and came on more archaeology; more evidence of Fetlar’s past people.
 Standing proud on the edge of the cliff sits the Broch of Houbie; a 2,000-year-old Iron Age structure, cloaked in mystery and intrigue.
 These towers of the past, erected in the mid-Iron Age, still cause archaeologists to stop and scratch their heads, wondering at their purpose and use.
 The broch, like most of the other 120 broch sites in Shetland, now stands in ruin, but the ramparts are still visible.
 The conical-shaped mound, rising from the landscape is sure to stop you in your tracks and wonder for a while.
 We had a picnic here, gazing out over the Wick of Tresta, watching the maalies (fulmars) in their elegant flight, soaring high in the thermals on a warm southerly breeze.

 The next part of the walk takes you around to Tresta Beach, where the church and Papil Water come into view.
 Sheer cliffs, geos and caves punctuate the coastline here, and the path between the fence and the cliff-edge can be narrow in places.
 This is where we happened on the grumpiest crofter (farmer) I think I have ever met.
 With many profanities and gesticulations, he tried to clear us from his land – concerned, I suspect, that we were going to drive his sheep and lambs over the cliffs.
 He needn’t have worried.
 Growing up in Shetland, we are well aware of how to respect the countryside and everything in it.
-It was just a shame that the children had to be subjected to such ill-temper and bad language – scaring them as we proceeded to the beach.
+If you are interested in understanding the Scottish Outdoor Access Code, I have dived into it here.

-For anyone concerned about walking the countryside in Shetland, you needn’t be.
-We have the ‘right to roam’ here, meaning that you can freely explore as you wish.
+A quick reference to walking the countryside in Shetland: We have the ‘right to roam’ here, meaning that you can freely explore as you wish.
 The only requirement is that you respect the land, leave gates as you find them, take away your rubbish and keep dogs on a leash if sheep are around.
-It is worth bearing in mind that some areas can be dangerous; with sheer cliffs, overhangs, bogs and ground-nesting birds, it is worth doing your homework.
-I did write a blog about staying safe in the outdoors in Shetland and you can read that here.
+It is worth bearing in mind that some areas can be dangerous; with sheer cliffs, overhangs, bogs and ground-nesting birds; it is worth doing your homework.

 From Tresta beach we walked around Papil Water, skirting past a colony of bonxies (great skuas) who eyed us with as much suspicion as we gave them.
 Both parties – us and the bonxies – keeping a respectful distance from the other.
 Incidentally, this is one of the best trout lochs in Shetland.
 We then re-joined the road and made our way lazily back to The Lodge with little feet beginning to tire and belly’s rumbling.